hardwarelayer/LitemapEngine/README.md

 So I have started this project.

-This engine will be kept as a lite framework for tile-based map.
+This engine will be kept as a lite, small, fast engine for tile-based map.

-###Features:
+### Features:

 * Separated data class